Updated 22 hours ago

 Do solar panels work when covered in snow?

 Solar panels cannot generate solar energy if they are covered in snow.
-If your panels are covered with a thick layer of snow, then no, they will not generate energy.
-But the good news is you can eliminate this issue by either waiting for gravity to do its job and have the snow fall off, or waiting for it to melt.
-Another option: cleaning them off yourself
+The good news is that you can eliminate this issue by either waiting for gravity to do its job and having the snow fall off or waiting for it to melt.
+Another option is cleaning them off yourself.

 The below factors make snow on solar panels something you don’t really need to worry about:

-• Snow can act as a way to clean your panels (for free)!
+Snow can act as a way to clean your solar panels (for free)!
 When it melts, it takes any dirt or debris along with it.

 Overall, snow should not dramatically impact solar panels or how they work in the winter.
 Just keep in mind that if the snow does not slide off or melt for a few days, at that point your panels might not generate electricity.
 However, generally, snow and cold weather will not be a huge hindrance in your solar array’s ability to generate electricity.